luomin/website/source/en/tutorial/regression_java.rst

 **rent.java**

-We explain the learning and prediction processes in this example codes.
+We explain the learning and prediction processes in this example.

  To write the Client program for Regression, we can use the RegressionClient class defined in 'us.jubat.regression'.
 There are two methods used in this program.
 The 'train' method for learning process, and the 'estimate' method for prediction with the data learnt.